 Bathroom: With bath, shower attachment, toilet and Velux windows.

 Gas central heating, electricity, bed linen and towels included.
 Initial fuel for multi-fuel burner included.
 Travel cot and highchair available on request.
 Welcome pack.

 Small courtyard with patio, garden furniture and BBQ.
-Private parking for 1 car.
+On road parking.
 No smoking.
 Please note: There is a beck in the garden, 1 yard away.
 This property has a security deposit of £100.